GMOD/jb2profile/README.md

 - these tests are all chrome based (using puppeteer library for automation), running same on firefox or safari may be slower (especially on jbrowse-web)
 - this measures cold start e.g. loading the entire page
-- these benchmarks are not comprehensive, and user other user experience measures can vary after the track is loaded for example
+- these benchmarks are not comprehensive, and other user experience measures can vary aside from these

 ### Platform